The Stellar Company of Actors

 Lloyd Owen

 Lloyd’s varied and highly respected international career has encompassed leading roles at the National Theatre, Royal Shakespeare Company, Royal Exchange, Donmar Warehouse, Almeida Theatre, Young Vic, and Hampstead Theatre.
 He has worked extensively in London’s West End and his film and TV career spans the UK, Hollywood and, more recently, Bollywood.
 He is particularly well known for his roles as Paul Bowman‐Macdonald in Monarch of the Glen, Professor Jones in The Young Indiana Jones, William Heelis in Miss Potter, the bodyguard, Frank Farmer, in The Bodyguard at the Adelphi Theatre, and John Clive (Clive of India) in the international blockbuster film The Thugs of Hindustan.
-Lloyd is one of the stars of the forthcoming Lord of the Rings series from Amazon.
+Lloyd stars as Elendil in the Amazon Original production of The Lord of the Rings: The Rings of Power on Prime Video.
 He trained at RADA and at the National Youth Theatre.

 Cathy Owen